Attentional-Biased Stochastic Gradient Descent: Attentional-biased SGD with Momentum (ABSGD)

-\paragraph{Optimization of DRO.} It is nice that the DRO formulation is robust to imbalanced data.
-However, the min-max formulation of DRO is not friendly to the design of efficient optimization algorithms, especially given the constraint $\p\in\Delta_n$.
-To this end, we transform the min-max formulation~(\ref{eqn:pd-KL}) into an equivalent minimization formulation following~\cite{qi2020practical}.
-In particular, we first compute the optimal solution of dual variable $\p^*$ for the inner maximization problem given $\w$.
-By computing the first-derivation of equation~(\ref{eqn:pd-KL}) in terms of $\p$ and setting it to zero, $i.e.$ $\nabla_\p F(\w, \p) = 0$, we have $\p^*$:
+It is nice that the DRO formulation is robust to imbalanced data (Eqn~(\ref{eqn:pd-KL})) and noisy data (Eqn~(\ref{eqn:minpd-KL})).
+However, the min-max/min formulation of DRO is not friendly to the design of efficient optimization algorithms, especially given the constraint $\p\in\Delta_n$.
+To this end, we transform the min-max/min formulation~(\ref{eqn:pd-KL}) and~(\ref{eqn:minpd-KL}) into an equivalent minimization formulation following~\citep{qi2020practical}.
+In particular, we first compute the optimal solution of dual variable $\p^*$ for the inner maximization/minimization problem given $\w$.
+By taking the first-derivation of equation~(\ref{eqn:pd-KL}) and~(\ref{eqn:minpd-KL}) in terms of $\p$ and setting it to zero, $i.e.$ $\nabla_\p F(\w, \p) = 0$, we have $\p^*$:

-By substituting $\p^*$ into the min-max problem of DRO, we obtain the following equivalent minimization formulation:
+where $\lambda = \tau$ for equation~(\ref{eqn:pd-KL}) and $\lambda = -\tau$ for equation~(\ref{eqn:minpd-KL}).
+By substituting $\p^*$ back, we obtain the following equivalent minimization formulation:

 In an online learning setting, we can further generalize the above formulation as